A pioneering work of dystopian fiction from one of Sweden's most acclaimed writers

 Die Inhaltsangabe kann sich auf eine andere Ausgabe dieses Titels beziehen.

-Karin Boye (1900–1941) was a Swedish poet and anti-fascist who translated The Waste Land into Swedish.
+Karin Boye (1900-41), born in Sweden, was a poet and anti-Fascist who translated The Waste Land into Swedish.
 After undergoing psychoanalysis in Berlin, she left her husband and formed a lifelong relationship with another woman, Margot Hanel.
-Her most famous book, Kallocain, was partly inspired by eye-opening trips to Nazi Germany and Soviet Russia.
-Boye died by suicide the year after writing it.
+Her most famous book, Kallocain (1940), was partly inspired by eye-opening trips to Nazi Germany and Soviet Russia.
+Boye committed suicide the year after writing the novel.

-David McDuff (translation and introduction) is the translator of the Penguin Classics editions of Dostoyevsky's Crime and Punishment, The Brothers Karamazov, and The Idiot, as well as Isaac Babel's short stories.
+David McDuff's translations for Penguin Classics include Dostoyevsky's Crime and Punishment, The Brothers Karamazov and The Idiot, and Babel's short stories.

 A pioneering work of dystopian fiction from one of Sweden's most acclaimed writers.